Transport and Infrastructure Foundations (ITLS5100)

 UNIT OF STUDY

-This unit provides a comprehensive introduction to the role of transportation and infrastructure within the global economy.
+This unit provides a comprehensive introduction to the role of transportation and infrastructure within the economy.
 The key concepts and theories needed for management of transport and infrastructure are introduced and each of the key transport and infrastructure industries are considered from a market intelligence perspective.
 In providing the foundational knowledge for students in transport and infrastructure, the unit also introduces students to the professional communication skills needed for success as a student and as a manager.
-Examples and case studies are drawn from all modes of transport, including freight and transport plus the energy, telecommunications and water infrastructure industries.
+Examples and case studies are drawn from all modes of transport and infrastructure.

 Our courses that offer this unit of study